 If you are unsure how many days you have left out of your visa-free 90 days, check the Short-stay Visa Calculator.

 British citizens travelling to the Schengen Member States are subject to all entry requirements for third-country nationals.
 The entry requirements are contained in the Schengen Borders Code and comprise the following:

-- You need to be in possession of a valid travel document entitling you to cross the Schengen borders.
-UK regular, official and diplomatic passports identifying the holder as a British citizen are recognized for visa-free travel.
-The travel document must have been issued within the previous 10 years and its validity must extend at least three months after the intended date of your departure from the territory of the Member States.
+You need to be in possession of a valid travel document entitling you to cross the Schengen borders.
+UK regular, official and diplomatic passports identifying the holder as a British citizen are recognised for visa-free travel.
+On the date of entry into the Schengen member states the travel document must have been issued within the previous 10 years.
+The passport’s validity must extend at least three months after the intended date of your departure from the territory of the Member States.

 - You need to be able to justify the purpose and conditions of your intended stay, and you need to have sufficient means of subsistence, both for the duration of the intended stay and for your return to your country of origin or transit to a third country into which you are certain to be admitted, or you must be in a position to acquire such means lawfully.

 - You are not a person for whom an alert has been issued in the Schengen Information System for the purposes of refusing entry.

 - You are not considered to be a threat to public policy, internal security, public health or the international relations of any of the Member States, in particular where no alert has been issued in Member States’ national databases for the purposes of refusing entry on the same grounds.